SIKessEm/Organizer/README.md

 ## License
-Organizer is licensed under the GPL-3 License - see the [LICENSE](./LICENSE) file for details.
+Organizer is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.

 ## Contribution